pauliand3138/tic-tac-toe/README.md

 # Tic Tac Toe
-A Tic Tac Toe application created with HTML, CSS and JavaScript, mainly focuses on JavaScript DOM Manipulation and implementation of different JavaScript Array methods to develop the game logic.
+A Tic Tac Toe application created with HTML, CSS and JavaScript, mainly focuses on CSS pseudo-classes, JavaScript DOM Manipulation and different JavaScript Array methods for developing the game logic.
 It's part of The Odin Project's curriculum.